clue/commander/README.md

 ## License

-MIT
+This project is released under the permissive [MIT license](LICENSE).

+> Did you know that I offer custom development services and issuing invoices for sponsorships of releases and for contributions?
+Contact me (@clue) for details.

 ## More

-* If you want to build an interactive CLI tool, you may want to look into using [clue/stdio-react](https://github.com/clue/php-stdio-react) in order to react to commands from STDIN.
+* If you want to build an interactive CLI tool, you may want to look into using [clue/reactphp-stdio](https://github.com/clue/reactpph-stdio) in order to react to commands from STDIN.
 * If you build an interactive CLI tool that reads a command line from STDIN, you may want to use [clue/arguments](https://github.com/clue/php-arguments) in